sebGilR/contact_importer/README.md

 - Email and password sign in

 ### Features not added
 - Username sign in/up.
-Due to time constraints, I decided to use Devise but didn't get enough time for modifying it to work with only a username, but this is possible.
+Due to time constraints I decided to use Devise but didn't get enough time for modifying it to work with only a username, but this is possible.
 - Viewing historical file uploads and state, not enough time to implement this feature.
 But it would have required an additional model to keep track of the files and related data.
 - Contact name format validation is also missing, run into regex issues and left it out to prioritize other features.
-- Allowing the user to map CSV columns to Contact attributes was also not possible during the time provided.

 ## Prerequisites